andreabradpitto/ARP-assignment/README.md

 P: my PID is 22963
 ```

 All the PIDs are different for each new run.
-Please notice that if the token exchange rate between *P* and *G* is too high, it may be hard to catch the welcome messages of the **Output Terminal**.

 **The Input Terminal** welcomes the user with these lines instead: